Catalyst Magazine

 Mary Therese Phelan

-Mary Therese Phelan is a senior media relations specialist in the Office of Communications and Public Affairs at the University of Maryland, Baltimore.
+Mary Therese Phelan is manager of media and public relations in the Office of Communications at the University of Maryland School of Nursing.

 CATALYST magazine